Web Unit 3 Sprint 10 - Redux & State Management

 Why RTK Query?

-• Simplified Data Fetching: No more manually setting up actions, reducers, and middleware for each API request.
-RTK Query abstracts these complexities, letting you declare what data you need, not how to fetch it.
+Gone are the days of manually setting up actions, reducers, and middleware for each API request.
+RTK Query abstracts these complexities, allowing developers to declare what data they need, not how to fetch it.

-• Built-in Caching and Automatic Refetching: RTK Query automatically caches your data and provides intelligent re-fetching, optimizing your application's performance and reducing unnecessary network requests.
+RTK Query automatically caches your data and provides intelligent re-fetching.
+It knows when to fetch new data and when to provide cached data, optimizing your application's performance and reducing unnecessary network requests.

-• Seamless Integration with Redux: As part of Redux Toolkit, RTK Query integrates perfectly with the Redux ecosystem, allowing for centralized state management.
+As a part of Redux Toolkit, RTK Query integrates seamlessly with the Redux ecosystem, allowing for centralized state management and easy access to data throughout your application.

-• Streamlined State Management: RTK Query manages loading states and error handling, freeing developers to focus on building features.
+RTK Query reduces the need for boilerplate code and streamlines state management.
+It manages loading states and error handling, freeing developers to focus on building features.

-RTK Query acts as a middleware between your React application and your backend APIs, replacing manual fetch calls and state management with hooks that handle the entire lifecycle of API calls.
+Understanding where RTK Query fits in your application architecture is crucial.
+It acts as a middleware between your React application and your backend APIs.
+Instead of writing fetch calls and managing states manually, RTK Query provides hooks that handle the lifecycle of API calls, including caching, updating, and error handling.

 Setting Up the API Service